-This is a method that can be used by anyone who wants to teach themself Mandarin.
+This is a method that can be used by anyone who wants to teach themselves Chinese Mandarin (henceforth “Chinese”).
 It is not easy and it is not fast, but it works.
-Naturally, you should go to China if you want to learn Mandarin, but not everyone can do that so you’re left with what you can make do on your own on the internet and this is a guide to do exactly that.
-This article and its resources will use simplified Chinese characters, not the traditional ones.
+Naturally, you should go to China if you want to learn Chinese, but not everyone can do that so you’re left with what you can make do on your own on the internet and this is a guide to do exactly that.
+This article and its resources will use simplified Chinese characters instead of the traditional ones.
 Keep in mind that the approach of this method is probably very different than what you’re used to, as it is very technical, in-depth and covers all bases.
 It’s not for everyone.
 Though this article should suffice for those who are simply looking into understanding what Chinese is like and what to expect.

-Teaching yourself Mandarin Chinese can be done in 5 steps and the requirements are time, power of will, resourcefulness and, at some point, an individual who knows Chinese to help you along the way with conversation.
+Teaching yourself Chinese can be done in 5 steps and the requirements are time, power of will, resourcefulness and, at some point, an individual who knows Chinese to help you along the way with conversation.
 This guide will give you the method and some resources.
 You CANNOT skip any step, you have to do it in the following order:

 - Grammar and conversation

-This is the first step and also the most important one, given how complex Mandarin pronunciation is.
-Pinyin is the romanization of Mandarin Chinese, i.e. writing Mandarin with the roman alphabet.
-Ever seen those unpronounceable Chinese names like Qiao ZhenXun?
-That’s Pinyin, i.e. Mandarin written with our alphabet.
-Keep in mind Pinyin only applies to Mandarin, as other Chinese languages like Cantonese have a whole different system.
+This is the first step and also the most important one, given how complex Chinese pronunciation is.
+Pinyin is the romanization of Chinese, i.e. writing Chinese with the roman alphabet.
+Ever seen those unpronounceable Chinese names like Zheng QiuXun?
+That’s pinyin, in other words, Chinese written with the roman alphabet (hence “romanization”).
+Keep in mind pinyin applies exclusively to Mandarin Chinese, as other Chinese languages such as Cantonese, Hokkien and Sichuanese have a whole different system.

-The pronunciation system of Mandarin works in a very distinct way compared to that western languages.
-Mandarin has a limited amount of possible sounds, those are the Pinyin syllables and there are about 400 of them.
+The pronunciation system of Chinese works in a very distinct way compared to that of western languages.
+Chinese has a limited amount of possible sounds, those are the pinyin syllables and there are about 400 of them.
 Each of these unique syllables can be pronounced with 4 different tones.
-This means that if you learn to pronounce every single Pinyin syllable, you will be able to reproduce the pronunciation of any character in Mandarin.
+This means that if you learn to pronounce every single pinyin syllable, you will be able to reproduce the pronunciation of any character in Chinese.
 This is crucial and has to be mastered before you learn any other part of the language.
-You must master Pinyin before you dive into Chinese characters and grammar, if your goal is to able to speak Mandarin, that is.
-As a side note, “Pinyin” itself is the Pinyin form of the word 拼音 which is written and pronounced… pinyin and it means “spelling sound”.
+You must master Pinyin before you dive into Chinese characters and grammar.

-By using this website as a guide to Pinyin, you can get to know all the syllables used in Mandarin as well as their tones.
-That chart will reproduce to you each syllable, but it is up to you to find on your own how to actually pronounce them (this is when your Chinese friends chimes in), as many of these sounds don’t exist in English (and most likely not in your native language either).
+By using this website as a guide to pinyin, you can get find out what all the syllables used in Chinese are as well as their tones.
+That chart will reproduce to you each syllable, but it is up to you to find on your own how to actually pronounce them (this is when your Chinese friend chimes in), as many of these sounds don’t exist in English (and most likely not in your native language either).
 You can find videos on Youtube that focus on specific syllables or ask a Chinese friend to help you, as it would be too big of a task to explain through a blog post.
 Another good resource is Yoyo Chinese’s Pinyin Series.
-Also, when asking for help from a Chinese friend, make sure you ask them to help you pronounce the syllables as per Putonghua (普通话), i.e. neutral Mandarin without influence from dialects, as some Chinese dialects might pronounce some syllables in a different way and that will do you more harm than good.
+Also, when asking for help from a Chinese friend, make sure you ask them to help you pronounce the syllables as per Putonghua (普通话), i.e. neutral Chinese without influence from dialects, as some Chinese dialects might pronounce some syllables in a different way and that will do you more harm than good.

 Chinese characters are made of radicals (you will learn about them in the next step), but radicals themselves are not the lowest common denominator in characters, you have something that comes before them: the strokes that make them come about.